Latisha-cpu/EduGenie-an-Ed-tech-QnA-llm-/README.md

 2)langchain_helper.py: This has all the langchain code

-3) requirements.txt: A list of required Python packages for the project.
+3)requirements.txt: A list of required Python packages for the project.

 4).env: Configuration file for storing your Google API key.